Guidance for Authors

 Manuscript submission.
-The journal only accepts the online submission, through open journal system as well as e-mail to the managing editor at email@example.com (until the end of 2017).
+The journal only accepts the online submission, through open journal system.
 The manuscript must be accompanied by a cover letter containing the article title, the first name and last name of all the authors, a paragraph describing the claimed novelty of the findings versus current knowledge; and a list of five suggested international reviewers (title, name, postage address, email address).
 Reviewers must not be subject to a conflict of interest involving the author(s) or manuscript(s).
 The editor is not obligated to use any reviewer suggested by the author(s).

 Submission of a manuscript implies that the submitted work has not been published before (except as part of a thesis or report, or abstract), and is not being considered for publication elsewhere.
 When a manuscript was written by a group, all authors should read and approve the final version of the submitted manuscript and its revision; and agree on the submission of manuscripts for this journal.
 All authors should have made substantial contributions to the concept and design of the research, acquisition of the data and its analysis; drafting of the manuscript and correcting of the revision.
 All authors must be responsible for the quality, accuracy, and ethics of the work.